 Scientists studied the effects of playing video games on the brain.
 The researchers reviewed 116 scientific papers on the impact of video games.
 Speaking to the publication Frontiers In Neuroscience, researchers state:

-You don’t necessarily need to go to to the gym five times a week to have a healthy brain.
-However, keeping a good level of general fitness will be of tremendous benefit to your mental health.
+You don’t necessarily need to go to the gym five times a week to have a healthy brain.
+However, keeping a satisfactory level of general fitness will help you maintain mental health.